chimpy-me/chimpy-me.github.io/_posts/2023-10-30-monkey-around-with-ml.md

 Items that are semantically or contextually similar will have embeddings that are close to each other in the vector space.

-Let's say we're using a tiny version of BERT that produces embeddings in 3-dimensional space (in reality, BERT embeddings are much higher-dimensional).
+Let's say we're using a tiny version of BERT that produces embeddings in 3-dimensional space (in reality, BERT dimensional embeddings are much higher).
 Given the word "cat" in a sentence, the BERT model might produce an embedding like:

 ```python
 BERT("cat")  # [0.723, −1.009, 0.567]